Skip to content

 OpenAgentLock

 Detect local agent harnesses, gate risky tool calls with a deterministic YAML policy, and anchor every decision in a tamper-evident Merkle ledger.
-Install once and keep working in Claude Code, Codex CLI, and Cursor as normal — your workflow does not change.
+Install once and keep working in Claude Code, Codex CLI, Cursor, and Gemini CLI as normal — your workflow does not change.

 Get started GitHub